-In contrast to the two sets of ACG methods mentioned above, the (theoretical version) of AC-ACG method of \cite{liang2021average} does not require the next iterate $y_{k+1}$ to satisfy \eqref{ineq:descent}.
-Instead, it computes such iterate by performing at most two composite resolvent evaluations, one of which is of the form \eqref{eq:update} with $M_k$ set to be a positive multiple of the average of all observed curvatures $\tilde {\cal C}_0, \ldots,\tilde{\cal C}_{k-1}$, where $\tilde C_i:=\tilde {\cal C}(y_{i+1};\tx_i) $ for every $i$, and
+In contrast to the ACG methods based on the above ideas, the AC-ACG methods of \cite{liang2021average} do not require the next iterate $y_{k+1}$ to satisfy \eqref{ineq:descent}.
+They instead follow the natural geometrical viewpoint of choosing $M_k$, and hence the local approximate model in \eqref{eq:update}, by means of average curvature information.
+More specifically, the theoretical version of AC-ACG in \cite{liang2021average} computes $y_{k+1}$ as in \eqref{eq:update} with $M_k$ set to be a positive multiple of the average of all observed curvatures $\tilde {\cal C}_0, \ldots,\tilde{\cal C}_{k-1}$, where $\tilde C_i:=\tilde {\cal C}(y_{i+1};\tx_i) $ for every $i$, and

 It is shown in Theorem 2.1 of \cite{liang2021average} that, for every $k$, the theoretical version of AC-ACG generates a pair $ (\hat y_k,\hat v_k)$ satisfying $ \hat v_k \in \nabla f(\hat y_k) + \partial h(\hat y_k)$ and $\|\hat v_k\|^2={\cal O}(M_k/k)$, and hence that its convergence rate directly depends on the magnitude of $M_k$.
-The paper also presents a practical aggressive variant of AC-ACG, which computes $M_k$ using the averages of the $C_k$'s as in \eqref{ineq:descent} instead of the relatively larger $\tilde C_k$'s.
-Most likely due to smaller size of the generated sequence $\{M_k\}$, the practical AC-ACG variant was shown to computationally outperform other ACG variants, including the theoretical AC-ACG variant, but its convergence rate analysis was left open in \cite{liang2021average}.
+Paper \cite{liang2021average} also presents a practical aggressive variant of AC-ACG, which computes $M_k$ using the average of the ${\cal C}_i$'s, $i=0,\ldots,k-1$, where $C_i:= {\cal C}(y_{i+1};\tx_i) $ for every $i$, instead of the usually much larger $\tilde C_i$'s.
+Most likely due to smaller size of the generated sequence $\{M_k\}$, the practical AC-ACG variant computationally outperforms other ACG variants, including its theoretical variant, but its convergence rate analysis is left open in \cite{liang2021average}.